-As a result of new regulations, the Department is proposing modifications to the current operating permit that may require the permittee to upgrade the facility and construct new control technologies.
+As a result of new regulations, the Department is proposing modifications to the current operating permit that may require the permittee to upgrade the facility and construct new control technologies and to increase monitoring.
+The Department has considered the eight (8) criteria presented in subsection 644.145 RSMo to evaluate the cost associated with the new permit requirements.

-The Department considered the eight (8) criteria presented in subsection 644.145 RSMO when evaluating the cost associated with the relevant actions.
-The Department estimates the resulting monthly user costs for a new disinfection system in order to meet new E.coli effluent limits could be \$37.07.
-Using this analysis, the Department finds that a UV disinfection system is the most practical and affordable option for your community.
+The Department finds that a UV disinfection system is the most practical and affordable option for the City of Hardin.
 The construction and operation of a UV disinfection system will ensure that the individuals within the community will not be required to make unreasonable sacrifices in their essential lifestyle or spending patterns or undergo hardships in order to make the projected monthly payments for sewer connections.

-In accordance with 40 CFR § 122.47(a)(1) and 10 CSR 20-7.031(11), compliance must occur as soon as possible.
-Therefore, based on this analysis including the Rural Population Sustainability Assessment Tool the Village of Humphreys has received a five (5) year schedule of compliance for the design and construction of a UV disinfection system.
+In accordance with 40 CFR 122.47(a)(1) and 10 CSR 20-7.031(11), compliance must occur as soon as possible; therefore, based on this analysis, the permit holder has received an eight (8) year schedule of compliance for the design and construction of a UV disinfection system.
+The following suggested milestones can be used by the permittee as a timeline toward compliance with new permit requirements.
+Once the permit holder's engineer has completed facility design with actual costs associated with permit compliance, it may be necessary for the permit holder to request additional time within the schedule of compliance.
+The Department is committed to review all requests for additional time in the schedule of compliance where adequate justification is provided.